GAM-team/GAM/docs/Todrive.md

 todrive_noemail
         Enable/disable sending an email when todrive is specified
         Default: True
+todrive_no_escape_char
+        When writing a CSV file to Google Drive, should `\` be ignored as an escape character.
+        Default: True
 todrive_parent
         Parent folder for CSV files when todrive is specified;
         can be id:<DriveFolderID> or <DriveFolderName>